 The pressure from the erupting wisdom teeth can move other teeth and disrupt the orthodontic or natural alignment of teeth.
 Another serious problem occurs when tumors or cysts form around the impacted wisdom teeth, resulting in the destruction of the jawbone and adjacent healthy teeth.
 Removal of the offending impacted teeth usually resolves these problems.
 Early removal is recommended to avoid such future problems, and to decrease the surgical risk involved with the procedure.

 To provide you with a better understanding of wisdom teeth, we have provided the following multimedia presentation.
 Many common questions pertaining to wisdom teeth are discussed.

-With an oral examination and x-rays of the mouth, Dr. Nail can evaluate the position of the wisdom teeth and detect if they are are present or may cause future problems.
+With an oral examination and x-rays of the mouth, Dr. Nail can evaluate the position of the wisdom teeth and detect if they are present, or may cause future problems.
 Studies have shown that early evaluation and treatment result in a superior outcome for the patient.
-Patients are generally first evaluated in the mid-teenage years by their dentist, orthodontist or by an oral and maxillofacial surgeon.
+Patients are generally first evaluated in the mid-teenage years by their dentist or orthodontist, or by an oral and maxillofacial surgeon.

 All outpatient surgery is performed under appropriate anesthesia to maximize patient comfort.
 Dr. Nail has the training, licensing and experience to provide various types of anesthesia to optimize surgical outcome and patient comfort.

-Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment and staff who are experienced in anesthesia techniques.
+Our services are provided in an environment of optimum safety that utilizes modern monitoring equipment, and include staff who are experienced in anesthesia (sedation) techniques.